 “Ana Montana!
 What’s good!
 You sick of my brother and his billions already?”
 Ah, Elliot—the only person that I know who has a joke for every occasion.

 “Ha, ha, very funny.
 Actually, I was calling to see how it went with Val.”
-I already know my answer, but I let the heavy silence make him think I was clueless.
+I already know my answer, but I let the heavy silence make him think that I’m clueless.
 One, Mississippi… two, Mississippi… three, Mississippi… “Elliot?”

 “I haven’t told her yet,” he confesses.